macbright/coding-challenges-/README.md

     # => [1, 1, 3, 3, 6, 8, 9, 9, 10, 12, 13, 16, 16, 18, 20, 21, 21, 22, 23, 24, 25, 25, 25, 27, 27, 30, 30, 32, 32, 32, 33, 33, 33, 34, 39, 39, 40, 40, 41, 42, 43, 44, 44, 46, 46, 48, 50, 53, 56, 56, 57, 59, 60, 61, 63, 65, 67, 67, 68, 69, 69, 69, 70, 70, 73, 73, 74, 75, 75, 76, 78, 78, 79, 79, 80, 81, 81, 82, 83, 83, 84, 85, 86, 86, 87, 87, 89, 89, 89, 90, 90, 91, 92, 94, 95, 96, 98, 98, 99, 99]

      MY SOLUTION FILE "simple.counting_sort.rb" inside the sorting folder.

+# Prepare for Full Counting Sort

+    In the previous challenge, it was easy to print all the integers in order, since you did not need to access the original list.
+Once you had the frequencies of each integer, you could just print each integer in order the correct number of times.
+However, if there is other data associated with an element, you will need to access the original element itself.

+    In the final counting sort challenge, you will need to print the data associated with each integer.
+This means you will go through the original array to get the data, and then use some “helper arrays” to determine where to place everything in a sorted array.

+    You will be given a list that contains both integers and strings.
+In this challenge you just care about the integers.
+For every value i from 0 to 99, can you output L, the number of elements that are less than or equal to i?

+    Input Format

+    array - an array where each position contain an integer x, and a string, s.

+    Output Format

+    Output L for all numbers from 0 to 99 (inclusive).

+    Challenge
+    For every value i from 0 to 99, can you return an array L, with the number of elements that are less than or equal to i?

+    Example
+    p full_counting_sort_prep(["4 that", "3 be", "0 to", "1 be", "5 question", "1 or", "2 not", "4 is", "2 to", "4 the"])
+    # => [1, 3, 5, 6, 9, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 10]

+     MY SOLUTION FILE "full_counting_sort.rb" inside the sorting folder.